Technology

 -

-All staff, teachers and Secondary school students have access to network printers.
+All staff, teachers and secondary school students have access to network printers, with copy, stable and scan-to-email functions.

 With these new skills and knowledge:

-- Teachers will be able to integrate technology more effectively and efficiently into class lessons
+- Teachers will be able to integrate technology more effectively and efficiently into lessons.

-- Students will be better equipped to demonstrate their learning and be self sufficient users of the tech made available to them
+- Students will be better equipped to demonstrate their learning and be self sufficient users of the technology made available to them.

 - Parents will be better prepared to support their children at home.

-Teacher professional development focuses on learning how to use the tools that will enable them to be facilitators to our digital natives.
-Workshops are given on the multiple platforms that are available on campus.
-Teachers learn how to use many of the common and popular tech tools that can benefit them in their teaching endeavours as well as to contribute to student learning.
+Teacher professional development focuses on learning how to use the tools that will enable them to best enhance teaching and learning.
+Workshops are given on the multiple platforms that are available at HIS.
+Teachers learn how to use many of the common.
 During these sessions we also explore and discuss ways in which the technology can contribute to differentiation and self paced learning.
-In addition, teachers explore how these tools can contribute to approaches such as flipping the classroom, integrating social media, and embracing new technology.
-Becoming comfortable with a multitude of platforms prepares teachers to be able to now integrate the different technologies into the appropriate curriculums.
+In addition, teachers explore how these tools can contribute to approaches such as flipping the classroom and embracing new technology.
+Becoming comfortable with a multitude of platforms prepares teachers to integrate the different technologies into the appropriate curriculums.

-Students As digital natives students rarely need to be taught how to use the technology.
-Technology comes second nature to this generation.
-However, in a tech world filled with so many options, it is important for them to understand which tool best serves their purpose, and how to use it appropriately.
-Student trainings often focus on introducing new technology that is available to them at our institution, digital citizenship, and how to use the tech to maximize collaboration, critical thinking and creativity.
-Throughout the grades, students are able to explore the multiple platforms such as iMacs, iPads, and the Web.
-The Student PD instills the skills necessary to embrace new technology and find ways for it to be a beneficial tool in their learning process.
+Students: In a world filled with so many technology tool options it is important for our students to understand which tool best serves their purpose, end goals and how to use it appropriately.
+Student trainings often focus on introducing new technology, digital citizenship, and how to use the tech to maximize collaboration, critical thinking and creativity.
+Throughout the grade levels students explore multiple platforms which are age appropriate.
+The skills taught are necessary for them to not only embrace technology which is new to them yet also find ways for it to be more efficient with resources they are familiar with.

-Parents As digital immigrants, many parents have a difficult time keeping up with all the developing technology that their children are using socially and in school.
-Parent trainings offers a way to bridge that technology gap by introducing popular and commonly used platforms, apps, and programs.
-We investigate how to operate the technology as well as discuss ways in which it is and can be integrated into education.
-By attending these workshops parents build a stronger foundation in understanding how technology can contribute to their child’s education.
-Ultimately, it provides the parents with the tools necessary to facilitate their digital natives education at home.
+Parents may have a difficult time keeping up with all the developing technology that their children are using socially and in school.
+The parent workshop sessions which HIS offers are a way to introduce them to our systems, along with popular and commonly used platforms and apps.
+By attending these sessions parents can build a stronger understanding in how our technology contributes to their child’s education and how they may support them.